tberg-roblox/engine-cloud-api/QuickStart.md

 GET <instanceId>
    Gets information about the provided instance
-   <instanceId> : 128-bit condensed format 32 char hex id to identify the instance
+   <instanceId> : 128-bit condensed format 32 char hex Id to identify the instance

 LST <instanceId>
    Lists the children of an instance
-   <instanceId> : 128-bit condensed format 32 char hex id to identify the instance
+   <instanceId> : 128-bit condensed format 32 char hex Id to identify the instance

 UPD <instanceId> <instanceType> <propertyName> <propertyValue>
    Updates the properties of an instance and gets that instance data
-   <instanceId> : 128-bit condensed format 32 char hex id to identify the instance
+   <instanceId> : 128-bit condensed format 32 char hex Id to identify the instance
-   <instanceType> : The camelCase name of the class you are attempting to edit
+   <instanceType> : The PascalCase Name of the class you are attempting to edit
-   <propertyName> : The camelCase name of the property you are attempting to edit
+   <propertyName> : The PascalCase Name of the property you are attempting to edit
    <propertyValue> : The value of the property you are attempting to edit

 Note: For all commands, root is an alias of the DataModel and can be passed instead of instanceId